 Upon employment, you will be required to pass three different exams:

 1. Subject Knowledge Exam: Recieve passing scores or qualify for a waiver.

 2. Professional Knowledge Exam: Recieve passing scores or qualify for a waiver.

 3. Arizona and U.S. Constitution Exam: Recieve passing scores or meet college coursework exemptions.

 No, you do not.
-You may complete your Classroom Readiness Training, Field-Based Experience Hours, and SEI Course in any order.
+You may complete your Classroom Readiness Training and Field-Based Experience Hours in any order.
 Some candidates chose to take required state exams prior to teaching, but this is optional.

 All Arizona state tests are administered through the testing vendor Pearson.
 To register for exams, please visit the Arizona Educator Proficiency Assessments site.
 For more details regarding test preparation, please view this page.

 Typically, candidates take exams during their first year teaching in the classroom, although you have the option to take all three exams prior to teaching.

 We offer a wide variety of suggested resources, including test preparation discounts, on our Arizona State Testing page.
 Finally, we encourage you to join our Official Arizona Teachers Facebook Community to connect with your peers to share study tips and ask/give advice.

 We encourage you to take additional subject tests to meet federal highly qualified status.
 This will help increase your marketability as a candidate for a teaching position.
 For more tips on how to increase your marketability, please read our Marketability Guide.